 8.1.8.
-Social Workers shall recognize the rights and interests of Aboriginal Peoples in regard to research, in particular that research involving Aboriginal Peoples may also involve the communities and groups to which they belong.
+Social Workers shall recognize the rights and interests of Indigenous Peoples in regard to research, in particular that research involving Indigenous Peoples may also involve the communities and groups to which they belong.
 1

 8.2.1.
 Social Workers shall place the interests of research participants above the Social Workers’ personal interests or interests of the research project.